puppetlabs/puppet-docs/source/pe/3.2/deploy_nonroot-agent.markdown

 1. For each agent node, install a PE agent while logged in as a root user.
 You can do this using your usual package management tools, the installer script, or with `puppet node install` if cloud provisioner was installed on the master.
 If you need to, review the [instructions for installing agents](../pe/latest/install_basic.html#installing-agents).

+**Note**: when installing the agent as a root user, do **not** enter a valid hostname or fqdn for the master since we do wish to create a cert for the root user which would conflict with the non-root user's credentials.
+[TODO: get this vetted/expanded by Ryan]

 2. Add the non-root user to the node with `puppet resource user <unique non-root username> ensure=present managehome=true`.

   **Note**: each and every non-root user *must* have a unique name.